skip to main content

 About the Program Director,

 Dr. Peggy Timothé, a native New Yorker, attended New York University as an undergraduate and for dental school.
 She completed the Advanced Education in General Dentistry (AEGD) residency program at the Lutheran Medical Center, Brooklyn, NY.
-She received the Master of Public Health degree from the Harvard School of Public Health and completed the DPH residency at the Centers for Disease Control and Prevention, Atlanta, GA.
-She is board certified in the specialty of DPH and has extensive experience in academic and clinical dentistry, health policy, and research.
+She received a Master of Public Health degree from the Harvard School of Public Health and completed the DPH residency at the Centers for Disease Control and Prevention, Atlanta, GA.
+She is board-certified in the specialty of DPH and has extensive experience in academic and clinical dentistry, health policy, and research.
 Her expertise includes pre-doctoral curriculum development and improving dental care delivery models.
-Dr. Timothé is currently the program director of the Dental Public Health (DPH) residency at the Texas A & M University School of Dentistry, and Principal Investigator of several federally sponsored grants.
+Dr. Timothé is currently the program director of the Advanced Education Program in Dental Public Health at the Texas A&M University School of Dentistry, Associate Professor, and has served as Principal Investigator on several state- and federally sponsored grants.